-Unfortunately, this is an all-to-common result that stems from the two troubling scenarios:
+Unfortunately, this is an all-to-common result that stems from the three troubling scenarios:

 - SEO was not done